 Fun Technologies organized the first Worldwide Webgames Championships in 2006.
 71 players competed for a first prize of 1 mln USD.
 This marked the beginning of the explosion of e-sports, one of the 11 main trends in the sportsindustry.
 From this time onwards, prize pools started to grow exponentially and gamers started to professionalize.

-In 2019 the total prize money in overall e-sports amounted to $194 mln and this number is growing fast.
-E-sports has grown big, attracting huge audiences and filling up stadiums.
-Increasingly it is seen as a real sports and even the IOC recently said that competitive gaming entails physical activity which can be compared to that required in traditional sports.
-It should therefore be not excluded that E-sports will become Olympic in the
+In 2021 the total prize money in overall e-sports amounted to $201 mln and is growing fast.
+Mind you, this number has been heavily impacted by Covid 19.
+E-sports has grown big and attracts huge audiences, filling up entire stadiums.
+Increasingly e-sports are seen as real sports and even the IOC has stated that competitive gaming entails physical activity which can be compared to that required in traditional sports.
+It should therefore be not excluded that E-sports will become Olympic in the near future.

 In 2006 the Wii was introduced.
 This game console was the first one, which, with the help of controllers, allowed for sports video games to actually be played like a real sport.
 Although the console never really took off, it probably marks the first real beginning of the gamification of sports.
 You may recall for example Wii-fit, Wii-bowling, golf and tennis?